To begin with, the code we have no problems with. It's a model:

 @Html.DisplayFor(m=>m.FunnyGuys, new {CollectionDisplayName = "Funny guys"})

-And then using that property if DisplayName
+And then using that property if DisplayName is null in Person template.

 Is there a cleaner way?